Gepardec/DatabaseSpeedTest/README.md

 		</security>
     </datasource>

-The application creates a table GepardecSpeedTestTempTable at startup, which has to be deleted manually.
+The application creates a table GepardecSpeedTestTempTable at startup.
 After the deployment point your browser to http://host:port/database-speed-test/ and start testing.